kevinrussellmoy/aa-203-final-project/README.md

 # Real-Time, Multi-Service Operation of Grid-Scale Energy Storage using Model Predictive Control
-FInal Project for AA 203: Optimal and Learning-Based Control: Real-Time, Multi-Service Operation of Grid-Scale Energy Storage using Model Predictive Control
+FInal Project for AA 203: Optimal and Learning-Based Control

 Abstract: